Osprey Rook 50 Backpack Review

 Accessorization

 True to its ambition for technicality, Osprey has not made the sacrifice of its accessorization either.
 Let’s start with the pockets.
 The Osprey Root 50 backpack has a non-detachable top hood with a large outside pocket that can accommodate a lot of stuff.
 I can put both hands in with my fingers spread.
 On the other hand, no inner opening.
-On the sides of the bag, two nets to place a water bottle and a tripod.
+There are two nets to place a water bottle and a tripod on the sides of the pack.

 On the belt, two pockets the size of a hand are large enough to hold a packet of cookies, compass, lipstick… Taking up the idea of a daisy chain, 2 X 3 rings allow you to hang everything that doesn’t fit or that you want to keep outside the bag (shoes, water bottle, cup, drying clothes, etc.).